 Instructions

-- Dice chicken thighs into 1.5-inch-wide pieces.
-Then transfer diced chicken into a large mixing bowl.
+- Dice chicken thighs into 1.5-inch-wide pieces and transfer to a large mixing bowl.

-- Add buttermilk to the bowl of diced chicken and mix.
+- Add buttermilk to the chicken and mix.
 Let the meat tenderize for 10-12 minutes.

 - In a medium bowl, combine cornstarch, salt, garlic powder and black pepper.
-Dredge each piece of chicken into the cornstarch mixture until evenly coated, shaking off any excess.
-Transfer coated chicken to a baking sheet lined with parchment paper.
+Dredge chicken into the cornstarch mixture until evenly coated, shaking off excess.

 - Heat vegetable oil in a large pan on medium heat.
-Once the oil is hot, fry coated chicken in 2-3 batches until golden and crispy on both sides, about 3-4 minutes per side.
+Fry coated chicken in 2-3 batches until golden and crispy, about 3-4 minutes per side.
 Then transfer fried chicken to a wire rack or a paper towel-lined plate to drain off excess oil.

-- Transfer fried chicken to a large bowl and pour the sauce on top.
+- Transfer fried chicken to a large bowl and add sauce.
 Toss until evenly coated.
 Garnish with chopped green onions.
 Enjoy!

 Shirley